 As the fitness industry continues to expand, the role of a Personal Trainer has certainly followed suit.
-Far from solely providing nutritional and exercise advice, 21st Century Personal Trainers are slicker than ever, and widening their skill-sets to offer a variety of specialist services to cater for the ever-demanding client.
+Far from solely providing nutritional and exercise advice, 21st Century Personal Trainers are slicker than ever and widening their skill-sets to offer a variety of specialist services to cater to the ever-demanding client.

 These days, clients don’t just want Personal Training sessions.
 They want variety, specialist services, and to have a go at whatever training regime the A-List are currently undergoing for the body beautiful.
-It’s this surge in expanding services that has seen those fitness professional that specialise in a niche area, often find it easier to generate new clients, and on average have a higher earning potential.
+It’s this surge in expanding services that have seen those fitness professionals that specialise in a niche area, often find it easier to generate new clients, and on average have a higher earning potential.

 For those serious about making a successful business as a fitness professional, having just a basic qualification in the industry sadly isn’t enough to cut the (low-fat) mustard.